-Social workers are in high demand right now.
-More social workers are needed to meet the growing requirements of children, families, schools, healthcare systems and other areas of society.
+Their services are in high demand right now as more workers are needed to meet the growing requirements of children, families, schools, healthcare systems and other areas of society.

-Being in demand doesn’t always line up with a salary worth your time, energy and education, however.
+But being in demand doesn’t always line up with a salary worth your time, energy and education.
 Social workers have the potential to make nearly six figures in some segments of the career field.
-They also have the potential for building up six-figures’ worth of student loan debt.
+But they also have the potential to build up six figures of student loan debt with this career path.

 Here’s a closer look at current social worker salaries, including breakdowns based on location and education level.